MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-features-overview.md

   For more information, see [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint).

-- The Application Security features help prevent unwanted or malicious code from running, isolate untrusted websites and untrusted Office files, protect against phishing or malware websites, and more.
+- The Application Security features help prevent unwanted or malicious code from running, isolate untrusted websites & untrusted Office files, protect against phishing or malware websites, and more.

   For more information, see  [Windows application security](/windows/security/apps).